nspool/RoboNeko/README.md

 ### Windows

+#### Code::Blocks

+Code::Blocks appears to only support a 32-bit version of MinGW.
+This will work fine provided that SDL2.dll is 32-bit.

+Download the SDL2 development files and from the command prompt set the SDL2_DIR environment variable with UNIX-style forward slash:

+    setx SDL2_DIR C:/SDL-2.0.7

+Close and reopen the command prompt and create the Code::Blocks project file with CMake:

+    cd RoboNeko
+    mkdir build
+    cd build
+    cmake -G "CodeBlocks" ..

+Then open RoboNeko.cbp in the Code::Blocks IDE.

+#### Visual Studio

-Unpack the SDL2 development files and set the SDL2_DIR environment variable to point at the directory location.
+Unpack the SDL2 development files and set the SDL2_DIR environment variable to point at the directory location in the same way as the previous example.
 Also make sure that SDL2.dll is in a folder your path.
+Either 32-bit or 64-bit versions appear to work fine.

-Opening the RoboNeko folder in Visual Studio 2017 will automatically create a project based on the CMake settings and allow you to build and debug from the IDE.
+As of Visual Studio 2017 it isn't necessary to explicitly generate a solution with CMake.
+Instead, opening the RoboNeko folder in Visual Studio 2017 will automatically create a project based on the CMake settings and allow you to build and debug from the IDE.